The Wolf and The Willow

 Windigo Moon:

-Two lovers fight to save their clan from the perilous events of the 16th century, an apocalyptic time for Native people.
+Two lovers fight to save their band from the perilous events of the 16th century, an apocalyptic time for Native people

 Intensively researched with insights into the culture, legends and supernatural beings of the Anishinaabek on the Upper Great Lakes.